Lee Jae Myung: United States

 On 25 August 2025, Lee participated in a bilateral meeting with U.S. President Donald Trump.
 On 29 October 2025, Lee hosted Trump in South Korea, giving him a gold crown and a golden Grand Order of Mugunghwa medal.

+During a Cabinet meeting on 14 April 2026, Lee urged the parties involved in the 2026 Iran war to take "courageous steps" toward peace, citing a fragile ceasefire and high oil prices as significant threats to the global economy.

 Legal issues

 In 2018 during the Gyeonggi gubernatorial election, Rep. Jeon Hae-cheol filed a complaint against the Twitter account @08_hkkim for publishing false information on elections.
 The police reported that they believed the account belonged to Lee's spouse.
 Prosecutors dropped the case, citing a lack of evidence.

 In July 2020, the Supreme Court found Lee not guilty of breaching campaign law during a television debate for Gyeonggi provincial governor.
 In the debate, Lee denied that he had attempted to admit his brother to a psychiatric hospital.
 The Court and its lower courts determined that the allegation was true.
 However, deferring to freedom of expression during political campaigns, the Supreme Court said Lee did not "actively" distort the facts – and therefore did not breach campaign law – when he lied.
 Lee was represented by several lawyers including two former Supreme Court justices.

 Lee has been at the center of an investigation into corporate donations and favors during his mayoral administration of Seongnam since 2022.
 In response, the opposition has accused the government of trying to distract from their failures by launching an investigation against the leader of the opposition.

 In January 2023, he was summoned to the prosecutor's office for questioning, marking the first time a politician had been questioned about a criminal case since the country's transition to democracy.
 In February 2023, a motion for Lee's arrest by the prosecution was rejected by the National Assembly in an unexpectedly close vote, with 30 members from Lee's party voting in favour of the motion in a secret vote.

 In March 2023, Lee was indicted on bribery, corruption, breach of trust and conflict of interests charges.
 He was accused of colluding with a group of private property developers when he was mayor of Seongnam, to help them make more than 800 billion won from the project, whilst simultaneously inflicting enormous losses of nearly 490 million won on the city.
 He was also accused of receiving or demanding more than 18 billion won from four companies in bribes to fund a football club in the city, in return for favours in his capacity as the Mayor.
 Lee said the indictment was "not surprising at all" and denied the accusations.
 He claimed the investigation was politically motivated and led by the Yoon Administration to take down a political opponent.